Among her many other milestones achieved, Queen Elizabeth II has finally gone Platinum.

 "She's been with him for 73 years and he's been by her side, her, as she said, her 'strength and her stay,'" biographer Sally Bedell Smith, whose books include Elizabeth the Queen: The Life of a Modern Monarch, told E!
-News in an interview.
+News in an interview after the Duke of Edinburgh's passing.
 "And I think, even though everybody became accustomed to seeing her on her own" once Philip retired from public life in 2017, "at the same time, everybody knew that he was there for her."

-The fact that—though she was born a princess, third in line to the throne, and groomed from an early age for the most public of public service—becoming queen wasn't originally in the stars as far as the family tree was concerned.
+Though she was born a princess, third in line to the throne, and groomed from an early age for the most public of public service, becoming queen wasn't originally in the stars as far as the family tree was concerned.

-For starters, her grandfather, King George V, a grandson of Queen Victoria, was, as a second-born son, considered a spare heir and therefore not next in line.
+In fact, even her beloved paternal grandfather King George V, a grandson of Queen Victoria, was, as a second-born son, considered a spare heir.

 But George V's older brother, Prince Albert Victor, died when he was 28—of pneumonia during a flu epidemic—making George the presumptive heir.
 (Amid the endless layers of conspiratorial lore surrounding the royal family, it's been suggested that Albert was Jack the Ripper; thanks to documentation of his whereabouts, he appears to have alibied himself out of contention.)